tstack/lnav/docs/source/ui.rst

 The DB view shows the results of queries done through the SQLite interface.
 You can execute a query by pressing :kbd:`;` and then entering a SQL statement.

-You can switch to the SQL view by pressing :kbd:`v`.
+Press :kbd:`v` to switch to the database result view.

 HELP
 ^^^^

 The help view displays the builtin help text.
-Press :kbd:`?` to switch to the help view at any time.
 While in the help view, the breadcrumb bar can be used to navigate to different sections of the document.

+Press :kbd:`?` to switch to the help view.

 HIST
 ^^^^

 The histogram view displays a stacked bar chart of messages over time classified by their log level and whether they've been bookmarked.

 Press :kbd:`i` to switch back and forth to the histogram view.
-You can also press :kbd:`Shift`+:kbd:`i` to toggle the histogram view while synchronizing the top time.
-While in the histogram view, pressing :kbd:`z`/:kbd:`Shift`+:kbd:`z` will zoom in/out.
+You can also press :kbd:`Shift` + :kbd:`i` to toggle the histogram view while synchronizing the top time.
+While in the histogram view, pressing :kbd:`z` / :kbd:`Shift` + :kbd:`z` will zoom in/out.

 PRETTY
 ^^^^^^